Welcome to the Clifton Diocese Music Service.

 - 5th November: Be a better cantor/singer.
 Dursley day course.
 Hints, tips, techniques and repertoire.
 A Stroud Deanery event

-- Early Advent: the Great Os - a musical celebration
+- Early Advent: the Great Os - sdaly, this event has had to be cancelled.

 For more details about the Diocesan Choir, which meets at various times throughout the year, please visit the Diocesan Choir page.